Courses

 Performance Objectives: Upon completion of this course, you should be able to:

-• Discuss the high cost impact of sexual harassment.
+• Discuss the high-cost impact of sexual harassment.

-• Discuss Bystander methods to interrupt sexual harassment when you see/hear it and practice mitigation strategies through case studies.
+• Discuss bystander methods to interrupt sexual harassment when you see or hear it.

 • Identify resources that are available.

-• Demonstrate techniques that can be used to prevent sexual harassment.
+• Demonstrate techniques to prevent sexual harassment.